nrsantamaria/meal-thyme/README.md

 ## Known Bugs
 * Macros error message will appear if over 100.
 Success message will also appear but cannot login.
+* Rendering issue for AJAX request on calendars when using the previous or next link.

 ## License